- Dr Barbara Bompani

 Wednesday 9.30-11.00 (From September to April).
 Only by appointment from April to August.

 Please note: Friday is considered research day at our Centre.
-I won't reply to emails or arrange meetings on this day.
+I will not reply to emails or arrange meetings on this day.
 For emergencies, please contact the Centre'secretary Seona Macintosh; email: Seona.Macintosh@ed.ac.uk

 - Laurea in Scienze Politiche, University of Bologna